Design-Based Anytime-Valid Inference for Randomized Experiments with Delayed Outcomes and Staggered Entry: Observations, Estimands, and Estimators

 This defines an estimand of primary interest -- how much revenue would have been generated as a function of time if all units were assigned to treatment $w$.
 We can then define the difference to determine the incremental reward, as a function of time, provided by the treatment:

-Notice our estimand is not a property of a distribution, it directly targets the business metric of interest and circumvents the need for distributional assumptions as the only source of randomness is via treatment assignment.
+Notice our estimand is not a property of a distribution, it directly targets the business metric of interest (e.g.\ incremental revenue) and circumvents the need for distributional assumptions as the only source of randomness is via treatment assignment.
+We further remark that this estimand is in fact already implicit in common industry practice: when analyzing an experiment at time $t$, practitioners routinely impute the outcome as zero for any unit whose event has not yet been observed.
+Although often regarded as an ad-hoc convenience, this is precisely the $y_i(w) \bone[t_i(w) \le t]$ term in equation \eqref{eq:unit_potential_reward_process}.

 We assume a randomized experiment in which units are independently assigned to arm $w$ with probability $\pi_i(w) = \mathbb{P}[W_i = w]$, where $\pi_i(w) > \pi_{\min} > 0$.
 All expectations and variances throughout are taken with respect to this randomization distribution, treating potential outcomes as fixed.
 Under standard SUTVA assumptions (no interference, no multiple versions of treatment), we can write the observed quantities for unit $i$ in terms of the potential outcomes through the switching equations: